Two Paths After Default

 The power of sale of trust property conferred upon the trustee shall not be exercised before the ninety-first day after the date of the recording of the notice of the sale.

 A.R.S. § 33-807(D)If the lender files a judicial foreclosure, the trustee sale must stop.
-And if the trustee sale has not yet occurred, the lender can still switch to judicial foreclosure.
+If the trustee sale has not yet occurred, the lender can still switch to judicial foreclosure.
 But the two processes cannot run at the same time.